tidehackathon/team-logically/README.md

 What tools did we use?
-open source?
+- open source?
-- Highcharts (UI visualizations)

-Non-proprietary
+bootstrap and reactstrap - for styling components highcharts - for graphs react-wordcloud react-toastify keyword-extractor - a quick module that extracts keywords

--
+- Non-proprietary

-Code?
+- Code?
 Languages etc
-- ReactJS (UI)
+ReactJS (UI)

 Tools?
 -